 Look for Alternative Ideas to Your Expensive Tastes

 Instead of eating out at your favorite restaurant, save money on entertainment by making a version of their signature dish at home.
 You can pretty much find any recipe on the Internet these days, or at least some version of it.
-Rent a movie at Redbox and make some air-popped popcorn with lots of real butter and your favorite soda instead of spending your hard-earned cash at the theater.
+You can get a movie using your Amazon Fire TV Stick and make some air-popped popcorn with lots of real butter and your favorite soda instead of spending your hard-earned cash at the theater.

 One of the things we’ve found about learning how to save money on entertainment in this way is that we really do have much more fun when we go out.
 The restaurant trips or movie dates are much more gratifying, because we do them three times a year instead of three times a month.
 I guess the best way to put it is that we appreciate things more, and the bonus is that we’re saving money in the process.